BehindTheMusicTree/the-music-tree-api/CONTRIBUTING.md

 You need to set up several environment variables for development, build, and run.

+**Environment Variable Handling:**

+The application uses strict environment variable validation:
+- **Required variables**: Must be set or the application will fail to start with a clear error message
+- **No fallbacks**: Required environment variables do not have default values - they must be explicitly set
+- **Path validation**: Path variables (like `MEDIA_DIR`) are validated to ensure the directories exist
+- **Type validation**: Boolean and integer variables are validated for correct types
+- **Application data**: Application data files (like reference data, fixtures) are stored relative to the codebase (`BASE_DIR`) and do not require environment variables

 **Development:**
 Create a copy of the file `env/dev/.env.dev.template` as `env/.env` and set the values.